 - Substitutes may wait in the corridor outside the field of play anywhere up to half way, the player seeking substitution may swim to the side of the pool go under the side rope, surface and "high five" their replacement.
 The replacement may then enter the field of play.
 The exiting player must then leave the corridor and return to the bench immediately.
-They are allowed to climb out over the edge of the pool. - Substitute players cannot be in the corridor for an extended time and must return to the bench if instructed by the referee. - 9.
-The penalty box should be located on the opposite side to the official's table. - 10.
-It is an exclusion foul to block the arms of the player taking the free throw.
-A defending player having committed a foul shall move away from the player taking the free throw before raising an arm to block a pass or shot; a player who fails to do so shall be excluded for 'interference'. - 11.
-Players must not interfere with a player or the ball when a foul has been given.
-If they do so they will be ejected. - 12.
-Intentionally splashing the face of an opponent anywhere in the pool is a major foul, earning a 20 second exclusion from the pool. - 13.
-All penalty shots will be taken from five metres. - 14.
-The instant free throw shot will be taken from five metres. - 15.
-A defender trying to block a shot may only raise one arm. - 16.
-A goal throw is taken, where a defender deflects a ball over the goal line, but does not enter the goal.
+They are allowed to climb out over the edge of the pool. - Substitute players cannot be in the corridor for an extended time and must return to the bench if instructed by the referee. - Where the width of the pool allows there should be a line along both sides of the pool outside the field of play to allow "Flying Substitutions".
+Many of our pools are too narrow for this, however due to the impact this will have on the tactics of the match we will need a line up the bench side of the pool maybe only 500 600 mm wide to allow for these substitutions to occur - 7.
+The penalty box should be located on the opposite side to the official's table.

-- 17. A player receiving a 'brutality foul' is out for the match and concedes a penalty shot.
-This player may be substituted but not until four minutes actual playing time has elapsed. - 18.
-Where it is necessary for a coach to referee a year 7 match, such coach may also coach their own team.
-This rule must be made clear to both teams and spectators before the start of the match. - 19.
+- 8. It is an exclusion foul to block the arms of the player taking the free throw.
+A defending player having committed a foul shall move away from the player taking the free throw before raising an arm to block a pass or shot; a player who fails to do so shall be excluded for 'interference'. - 9.
+Intentionally splashing the face of an opponent anywhere in the pool is a major foul, earning a 20 second exclusion from the pool. - 10.
+All penalty shots will be taken from five metres. - 11.
+The instant free throw shot will be taken from six metres. - 12.
+A defender trying to block a shot may only raise one arm. - 13.
+A goal throw is taken, where a defender deflects a ball over the goal line, but does not enter the goal. - 14.
+A player receiving a 'violent action' foul is out for the match and concedes a penalty shot.
+This player may be substituted but not until four minutes actual playing time has elapsed. - 15.
+Where it is necessary for a coach to referee a Year 7 match, such coach may also coach their own team.
+This rule must be made clear to both teams and spectators before the start of the match. - 16.
 Coaches must stand on the opposite side to the official's table, with their team.
-The coach may extend their coaching position forwards 5 metres when they are attacking and to a position inline with the goals when the team is defending. - 20.
-Maximum three people on the bench apart from the players and only the head coach is allowed to call out to the players and offer instruction. - 21.
-IGSA Sport will not be implementing the new rules pertaining to U14's. - 22.
-In year 7 grades, a player when sent to the exclusion zone for a major foul, will suffer no time penalty and may re-enter the game upon reaching the exclusion zone.
+The coach may extend their coaching position forwards 5 metres when they are attacking and to a position inline with the goals when the team is defending. - 17.
+Maximum three people on the bench apart from the players and only the head coach is allowed to call out to the players and offer instruction. - 18.
+In Year 7 grades, a player when sent to the exclusion zone for a major foul will suffer no time penalty and may re-enter the game upon reaching the exclusion zone.